-Mr. Niggli's message-in-the-bottle is clear: It's not important to know what grape varieties are in this wine.
-What's important is how the wine tastes: A pure and unadulturated luxury, beginning with a saturated violet color and aromas inundated with plummy fruit, a floral/violet-like fragrance, nostril-tingling black pepper spice and the faintest trace of dusty earthiness lending something of "a sense of place" (Lodi!).
+Mr. Niggli's message in the bottle is clear: It's not important to know what grape varieties are in this wine.
+What's important is how the wine tastes: A pure and unadulterated luxury, beginning with a saturated violet color and aromas inundated with plummy fruit, a floral/violet-like fragrance, nostril-tingling black pepper spice, and the faintest trace of dusty earthiness lending something of "a sense of place" (Lodi!).

 • Borra Vineyards Church Block (planted 1938)—18% Carignan, 14% Petite Sirah, 8% Alicante Bouschet

 • Borra Vineyards Gill Creek Ranch (planted 2001)—25% Syrah

 • Berghold Vineyards Block 71 (planted 2011)—20% Petite Sirah

 When you extrapolate all of the above, it adds up to a wine that is 34% Petite Sirah, 25% Syrah, 18% Carignan, 15% Zinfandel, and 8% Alicante Bouschet.
 Only 40% of the wine, grown in the Borra family's Church Block, is technically "old vine" (in Lodi, old vine designations are generally assigned only to vineyards planted in the 1960s or earlier).
 This bottling is a beautiful example of how young, virile trellised vines can enhance the fruits of old, stunted, gnarly, head-trained vines.